via-development/terms-of-service/README.md

 `4.` You may not use Mr Poll to spread false information

-**If at any point these rules are violated your discord account will be blacklisted and banned from our discord server.**
+**If at any point these rules are violated your discord account will be blacklisted from Mr ~~Studios~~ Poll related bots including a ban from our discord.**